Running Jobs on Cirrus

 termintated and the associated shell will exit.
 To check that the

-allocation is still running, use squeue
+allocation is still running, use squeue:

 [user@cirrus-login1]$ squeue -u user